SimCommit/SimCommit/README.md

 # About Me:
 🦊 Hello there!
 I'm Simon.<br><br>
-✅ I just finished my portfolio website, built with Angular.<br>
+✅ I recently improved the boss fight and optimized Firefox performance in my browser game El Pollo Loco.<br>
-💻 Right now, I'm reworking the boss fight of my browser game El Pollo Loco.<br>
+💻 Right now, I'm working on our Kanban-based project management tool Join, updating the code to meet accessibility guidelines.<br>
 💡 If you’ve got an idea for a new project, especially something collaborative, feel free to let me know!<br>
 🌱 Besides coding more with Angular, I'm also interested in gaining hands-on experience with frontend frameworks like Vue, React, or Material.<br>